medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/1-user-flow.md

 ### Motivation

 DEP aims to establish a reliable communication layer between two parties who do not have strong trust in each other in decentralized environments.
 To achieve this goal without centralized/authorized mediators, DEP introduces four key players: data consumer, provider, oracle, and chain validator.
-These key players collaborate to verify all aspects of the data exchange to minimize security/privacy issues.
+These key players collaborate to verify all aspects of the data exchange to minimize security/privacy vulnerabilities.

 ### Definitions